 The Jews will not be able to hold onto their heritage no matter how hard they try to do so.
 The fire of the Lord’s anger would refine them as a smelter’s fire removes dross from gold.
 What no caring prophet could do with words, God would do with pain.

-“Thus says the Lord: cursed is the man who trusts in man and makes flesh his strength, whose heart departs from the Lord.
-For he shall be like a shrub in the desert, and shall not see when good comes, but shall inhabit the parched places in the wilderness, in a salt land which is not inhabited.”
-Jeremiah 17:5-6
+Jeremiah 17:5-6: “Thus says the Lord: cursed is the man who trusts in man, and has made flesh his arm, and from the Lord whose heart he turns.
+He has been as a naked thing (Hebrew – “heath” with neither fruit nor seed) in a desert, and does not see when good comes, and has inhabited parched places in a wilderness, a salt land, and not inhabited.”

 When people depart from God, curses follow.
 Rebellion against the Creator is the devil’s enterprise.
 He wants us to think that the whole concept of God is below our dignity.